adobe/phased-testing/README.md

 - Whenever an exception is encountered in a step, it is enriched with the step name and the phase in which it happened.
 - The duration we report will be the full duration of the scenario which includes the steps on both phases.

-Whenever activated, the default behavior is we just show the phase group name.
+The default behavior is we just show the phase group name.
 This can, however be configured.
 We will describe this process in more detail in the chapter [on how we can configure the Merged Reports](#configuring-merged-reports).

-To activate this report, you need to set the system property PHASED.TESTS.REPORT.BY.PHASE_GROUP to "true".
+As of version 7.0.10 this report mode is the default report mode.

 #### Configuring Merged Reports
 By default, we store the Phase Groups whenever a Phased Test is run.
 However, we now have the possibility to override this.
 This is done by using the class `PhasedTestManager.MergedReportData.configureMergedReportName(Prefix Elements, Prefix Elements)`.
 This allows users to specify the Phased Test output.